As a small business owner, you’re likely looking to attract more customers quickly.

 To explore an internal linking structure, look for the links inside your website that connect one page to another.

-For example, if you have five pages and three are connected with solid links, those three are most likely higher up on the search engine’s list – possibly on page one!
+For example, if you have five pages and three are connected with solid links, those three are likely higher up on the search engine’s list – possibly on page one!

 Are your web pages stuck on page two or lower of the search engine results?